enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 7 - Statistical Analysis with SPM.md

 	Question 3:
 		The difference of the diffrence between TON LON - TONOFF LON  AND TON LOFF - TON LON has to be diff  from zero.
 In this case, that gives us the contrastfor the interaction effect.
 **How do we make sure we don't filter our interesting frequencies (design matrix) because of the high pass filter**
 	By choosing the frequency of repeting our signal (like Light ON) frequently enough not to fall in the noise frequencies.
-This is I think> 72 seconds
+This is I think> 20sseconds
 **What does the f-variance measure**
 	The difference between variance estimates, to explain, how much did our conditions (Ligh, sound) can explain the variance of the BOLD signal
 **How do you build a reduced model?**
-	You assume that c'B=0.
 How do we convolve a signal time point ?
 (Think one point with an intensity) into a Hemodynamic Signal.
 	1. We  split the input into different intermediate signals (with diffre)
 	2. You scale the intermediate inputs by the intensity of the input.